Moving down the road a ways in search of an education, we encounter the UMIST Campus 1962-68 Cruikshank and Seward.

 As of last week this was not the case.

 Faraday Tower was designed by H. M. Fairhurst and built in 1967.
 A bridge connected it to the Faraday Building.
 Originally a library occupied the bridge.

 Onward and upward and slightly backwards into the world of modern information technology the National Computing Centre 1974 Cruickshank and Seward.

-Though there are rumours of a change of use and this wall relief by John Brumby is still visible.
+Though there are rumours of a change of use and this wall relief by Robert Brumby is still visible.

 Twixt the old and not so old this zigzag connecting corridor.